Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Background: Need for Efficient Execution of ML Models on Hardware Accelerators

 \textbf{Generative adversarial networks (GANs)} \cite{goodfellow2014generative} are used by media generation applications.
-GANs use generator and discriminative networks that consist of convolution layers.
+GANs use generators and discriminative networks that consist of convolution layers.

-\textbf{Models for semantic segmentation and language translation} often use encoder-decoder structures with convolutions and/or recurrent layers \cite{badrinarayanan2017segnet, chen2018encoder, kurth2018exascale}.

-\textbf{Graph neural networks (GNNs)} and other graph learning models \cite{hamilton2017representation, zhou2018graph} are becoming popular for a variety of applications such as text classification and translation, node classification and link predictions in large social graphs, etc. They employ machine learning models on graph structures to learn the graph properties and to inference about unforeseen information.
-To achieve this objective, each node of the graph may contain an embedding feature vector that contains the information mixture about own and neighborhood features.
-The nodes then recurrently aggregate the features of local neighbors, perform neural network computations on the aggregated data (e.g., MLP for down-scaling intermediate embedding vectors), and then update their own embeddings.
-Primarily, such operations consist of matrix or vector multiplications as a compute-intensive operation.
+\textbf{Graph neural networks (GNNs)} and other graph learning models \cite{hamilton2017representation} are used for applications such as text classification and translation, node classification and link predictions in large social graphs, etc. They learn graph properties and infer about unforeseen information.
+To achieve this objective, each node contains an embedding feature vector with the information mixture about own and neighborhood features.
+The nodes then recurrently aggregate features of local neighbors, perform neural network computations on aggregated data (e.g., MLP for down-scaling embeddings), and update their embeddings.

-\textbf{Recommendation system models} consist of embedding layers (look-ups and matrix operations), CNNs for object detection and video understanding, and RNNs for processing language models \cite{park2018deep}.
+\textbf{Recommendation system models} consist of embedding layers (look-ups and matrix operations) \cite{dlrm}, CNNs for object detection and video understanding, and RNNs for processing language models \cite{park2018deep}.

-Thus, primitives like MLP (matrix-matrix or matrix-vector multiplication) and CONV are at the core of many ML models.
-Tensor computations of these primitives dominate the execution of several ML models.
-So, many ML frameworks like PyTorch \cite{paszke2019pytorch}, TensorFlow \cite{abadi2016tensorflow}, and Intel MKL \cite{wang2014intel} provide efficient implementations of these primitives for efficiently executing their tensor computations on commodity hardware (CPU, GPU, and FPGAs) or even on specialized accelerators (e.g., with TVM \cite{chen2018tvm}).
-Therefore, our discussions mainly focus on efficiently accelerating tensor computations of MLPs, CONVs, and RNNs.
+Primitives like MLP or GEMM (general matrix multiply) and CONV are at the core of many models and dominate the execution.
+So, ML frameworks like PyTorch \cite{paszke2019pytorch}, TensorFlow \cite{abadi2016tensorflow}, and Intel MKL \cite{wang2014intel} provide efficient implementations of these primitives for execution on commodity hardware (CPUs, GPUs, FPGAs) or even specialized accelerators.
+So, our discussions mainly focus on efficiently accelerating tensor computations of MLP, CONV, and RNN operators.

-\section{Hardware Accelerators for Machine Learning}
+\subsection{Hardware Accelerators for Machine Learning}